Friday, February 21, 2020

-The College of DuPage Engineering Club is hosts the annual Engineering Olympics.
+The College of DuPage Engineering and Technology Club is hosting Engineering Olympics.
 The purpose of this event is to engage the young generation to seek interest in the field of engineering and College of DuPage.

 - Good job prospects